Hausdorff dimensions of irreducible Markov hom tree-shifts: Proofs of auxiliary lemmas

 \subsection{Proof of Lemma \ref{lem:periodic_duality}}

-Due to the continuity of the objective function, it suffices to show the equality restricted to the interior $\mathring{\Gamma}_{[p]}$ of $\Gamma_{[p]}$.
-Namely, it is equivalent to show the equality with $\inf_{s \in \mathring{\Gamma}_{[p]}}$ in place of all appearances of $\min_{s \in \Gamma_{[p]}}$ in \eqref{eq:periodic_duality}.
+Due to the continuity of the objective function, it suffices to show the equality with $\inf_{s \in \mathring{\Gamma}_{[p]}}$ in place of all appearances of $\min_{s \in \Gamma_{[p]}}$ in \eqref{eq:periodic_duality}.
 Under the circumstances, we first rephrase, by virtue of periodicity, the left-hand side of \eqref{eq:periodic_duality} as